quintel/documentation/docs/api/exports.md

 * `molecule_flow` - Returns a CSV file containing the flow of molecules through the molecule graph.
 * `sankey` – Creates a CSV by reading the `sankey` configuration file from ETSource.
 * `storage_parameters` - Creates a CSV by reading the `storage` configuration file from ETSource.
-* `costs_parameters` - Returns a CSV file containing the cost paramaters of nodes belonging to costs groups.
+* `costs_parameters` - Returns a CSV file containing the cost parameters of nodes belonging to costs groups.

 ## Get annual data

-Sending a GET request for a `csv` file with one of the keys specified above to a scenario will serialize the speicfied `csv` for you.
+Sending a GET request for a `csv` file with one of the keys specified above to a scenario will serialize the specified `csv` for you.
 For example for `application_demands`:

 <ApiEndpoint data={endpointData.exports} />